 Days on Market

-- The median number of days between the listing date and contract date for all Closed Sales during the month was 25 days, 13 days more than the last year.
+- The median number of days between the listing date and contract date for all Closed Sales during the month was 14 days, 2 days more than the previous year.

-- The median number of days between the listing date and closing date for all Closed Sales during the month was 70 Days, 17 days more than the last year.
+- The median number of days between the listing date and closing date for all Closed Sales during the month was 56 Days, 1 day more than the previous year.

 - Pending Sales are considered to be a decent indicator of potential future Closed Sales.